Scoorpioon/Efficient-Calculator/README.md

 # Efficient-Calculator
-An input calculator site built with JS
+An input calculator site built with JS (still in progress!).